sebecjeanluc/bootcamp-CSS/README.md

 # bootcamp-CSS

-This is practice for bootcamp day 3 css practice
+This is CSS practices for bootcamp Week-1, day 3, week-2, day 1